LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 compilation to proceed.

 Clauses for `term_expansion/2` and `goal_expansion/2` predicates are never used to expand clauses that follow in the same file.
-If that's the case of any module that you're trying to compile as a Logtalk object, the only solution is to move the expansion clauses to a separate file and compile it before that file with the clauses to be expanded.
+If that's the case for any module that you're trying to compile as a Logtalk object, the only solution is to move the expansion clauses to a separate file and compile it before that file with the clauses to be expanded.